brucedjones/pyck/README.md

 ## Packing shapes

 All shapes within pyck are specified in two ways, their geometric properties, and an integer `tag` which is applied to all particles packed within that shape.
 The shapes `tag` is always the first argument in the constructor of a shape.
-Examples are given here for cuboids and spheres, for reference on other shapes see the doxygen documentation or the shape classes in the shapes/ directory.
+Examples are given here for cuboids, spheres, and pyShape, for reference on other shapes see the doxygen documentation or the shape classes in the shapes/ directory.

 ### Cuboid